Navigating Files in the Terminal

 Why do we need this?

-Moving from one directory to another opens up broad possibilities for managing the file system.
-It allows us to quickly locate and work with necessary files and directories, including organizing files into logical groups or accessing different parts of the system.
-Additionally, it facilitates the automation of operations such as file processing and copying through scripts, making the workflow more efficient and productive.
+Moving from one directory to another opens up possibilities for managing the file system.
+It helps to quickly locate and work with files, organize them into logical groups, and access different parts of the system.
+It also supports automation of tasks like file processing and copying through scripts, improving overall workflow efficiency.

 1. What command is used to change the current working directory in Linux?